cilium/cilium/Documentation/cmdref/cilium-operator-aws.md

       --enable-ipv6                                          Enable IPv6 support (default true)
       --enable-k8s                                           Enable the k8s clientset (default true) --enable-k8s-api-discovery                             Enable discovery of Kubernetes API groups and resources with the discovery API
-      --enable-k8s-endpoint-slice                            Enables k8s EndpointSlice feature into Cilium-Operator if the k8s cluster supports it (default true)
+      --enable-k8s-endpoint-slice                            Enables k8s EndpointSlice feature in Cilium if the k8s cluster supports it (default true)
       --enable-metrics                                       Enable Prometheus metrics
       --eni-gc-interval duration                             Interval for garbage collection of unattached ENIs.
 Set to 0 to disable (default 5m0s)
       --eni-gc-tags map                                      Additional tags attached to ENIs created by Cilium.
 Dangling ENIs with this tag will be garbage collected